Skip to main content

-When you’re renting out your sleep-out, caravan or cottage you’ll earn rental income.
+When you’re renting out your a cottage, caravan or sleep-out you’ll earn rental income.
 You’ll need to pay tax on the rental income.

 To see what you pay tax on you'll need to know your gross rental income and allowable rental expenses.
 There are set methods for working out what these are.